Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 The Bottom Line

-If you host a VC or startup podcast and want clips that founders and LPs will actually share, Clypt is the better choice.
-It was built for your specific audience, handles audio-only content, and provides the editorial context you need to post with confidence.
+If you host a business podcast and want clips that founders, investors, and operators will actually share, Clypt is the better choice.
+It was built for your specific audience and provides the editorial context you need to post with confidence.
 If you are a general content creator who needs quick clips at scale, Opus Clip is hard to beat for the price.

 The question is not "Which tool is better?"
 It is "Which audience am I trying to reach?"